manish-sg/stackgo-docs/docs/Docs Home.md

 # StackGo Philosophy 🧠

 SaaS platforms are more ubiquitous than ever.
 They’re growing in popularity in an increasingly congested and finely stratified SaaS market.
-Product integrations into SaaS platforms can be a channel for growth, improving customer retention, creating seamless customer journeys and a hotbed for innovation on your core offering.
+Product integrations into SaaS platforms can be a channel for growth, driver for improving customer retention and a hotbed for innovation on your core offering.
 We have written a lot about the importance of SaaS integrations on our blog, [feel free to check out this post](https://stackgo.io/software-marketplaces-for-growth/).

-At StackGo we realise that devlopment time is a limiting factor in how many product integrations get built.
-Since each platform has its own data model, oAuth implementation and mode of operations.
-Therefore we are deeply commited to our vision of an ecosystem of developer tools that boost effiancy by a factor of 10 by reducing to allow for faster iterations and greater agilty.
+At StackGo we realise that devlopment resources are a limiting factor in how many product integrations get shipped.
+Each platform has its own data model, oAuth implementation and mode of operation.
+Therefore we are deeply commited to our vision of an ecosystem of developer tools that boost develoepr efficacy and efficiancy by reducing time to go-live.

 We have also written extensivley about how to find your ideal use-case for building product integrations for product and technology leaders.
 Please see [this blog for more details](https://stackgo.io/data-integration-and-saas-marketplaces/)